 - 4.1.
 Establishing regulatory standards for the phone-paid services industry - 4.1.1.
-We will continue to support Ofcom's work on integrating the key features of Code 15 into the regulatory regime they are developing.
-We will continue to review the Standards and Requirements set out in the Code 15, and use our experience of their application since April 2022 to inform any developments or amendments. - 4.1.2.
-We will work with any regulated party or parties to explore tailored approaches to regulation, as set out in section 2.6 of the Code, and take a measured view on whether any further permissions could or should be put in place ahead of the transfer of regulatory responsibilities. - 4.1.3.
-We will continue to best support providers to understand and apply the Standards and Requirements through appropriate guidance. - 4.1.4.
-We will continue to provide a wide range of compliance advice in response to industry demand, whether in relation to general Code enquiries or in respect of product innovation. - 4.1.5.
+We will continue to apply Code 15 through to the point of regulatory transfer, and to support Ofcom's work on integrating the key features of Code 15 into their new regulatory regime. - 4.1.2.
+We will continue to best support providers to understand and apply the Standards and Requirements through appropriate guidance. - 4.1.3.
+We will continue to provide a wide range of compliance advice in response to industry demand, whether in relation to general Code enquiries or in respect of product innovation. - 4.1.4.
 In addition to supporting industry providers to meet their Code obligations, we will continue to further the consumer interest through advocacy and championing best practice.
 Work in this area will include identifying and promoting examples where providers can enhance their offerings to consumers over and above regulatory requirements. - 4.2.
-Verifying and supervising organisations and services operating in the market. - 4.2.1.
-We will further refine our approach to supervision, established during 2022/23, to best support Network Operators and Intermediaries to adhere to their due diligence, risk assessment and control (DDRAC) requirements. - 4.2.2.
-We will underpin this commitment to ensuring effective DDRAC through ongoing enhanced verification of information provided to us under our registration scheme: - section 3.8 of the Code sets out the Standards and Requirements that all providers must adhere to, and we will continue to use our engagement and enforcement powers to manage non-compliance in this area - where necessary and based upon an ongoing assessment of risk, we will check and amend registrations (of providers and/or services) such that we use our resources efficiently in this area - we will continue to engage with industry on registration issues, including due diligence reporting, through working groups and workshops where appropriate.
+Verifying and supervising organisations and services operating in the market - 4.2.1.
+We will continue to apply our now established approach to supervision to best support network operators, intermediaries and larger merchants to adhere to their due diligence, risk assessment and control (DDRAC) requirements. - 4.2.2.
+We will underpin this commitment to ensuring effective DDRAC through ongoing enhanced verification of information provided to us under our registration scheme: - section 3.8 of the Code sets out the Standards and Requirements that all providers must adhere to, and we will continue to use our engagement and enforcement powers to manage non-compliance in this area - where necessary and based upon an ongoing assessment of risk, we will check and amend registrations (of providers and/or services) such that we use our resources efficiently in this area - we will continue to engage with industry on registration issues, including due diligence reporting, through working groups and workshops where appropriate. - 4.2.3.
+We will continue to support consumers through delivery of our online Service checker, and manage the underlying database to ensure they are served accurate information to help them understand which services and organisations they may have engaged with.

-- 4.2.3.
-We will continue to support consumers through delivery of our online Service Checker, and manage the underlying database to ensure they are served accurate information to help them understand which services and organisations they may have engaged with. - 4.2.4.
-Where we have evidence-based concerns involving e.g. poor consumer experience and/or widespread detriment that is not restricted or attributable to only a few providers, we will instigate a thematic review in the market to: - better understand the issue and assess levels of compliance by providers in the market - identify and implement any changes needed to our regulatory approach.
+- 4.2.4.
+Where we have evidence-based concerns involving e.g. poor consumer experience and/or widespread detriment that is not restricted or attributable to only a few providers, we will consider instigating a thematic review in the market to: - better understand the issue and assess levels of compliance by providers in the market - identify and implement any changes needed to our regulatory approach.